hyunlimy/APCONet/README.md

 > or figure out what you can do with Vital Recorder from the [Vital Recorder Paper](https://www.nature.com/articles/s41598-018-20062-4).
 > <br><br>
 > :bangbang: **Warning**<br>
-> Researches using APCONet web-monitoring system without our permission are **STRICTLY NOT ALLOWED**.
+> Commercial use of APCONet system without our permission are **STRICTLY NOT ALLOWED**.
 > APCONet for web monitoring system might be updated or replaced for improvement without any announcements.
 > We do not guarantees the APCONet's consistency.
 > If you would like to do research with APCONet, please contact us for collaborative works.